 Choosing the right boundary type is essential.
 While perimeter boundary mowers are tried and true options, innovative virtual boundary mowers offer a more convenient alternative.
 By using GPS and visual sensors, the need for physical boundaries or wires is eliminated.

-Organised Mowing Patterns
+Organized Mowing Patterns

 With physical boundary mowers, the wire keeps the mower in the designated area, but the machine mows in random patterns.
 It can leave your lawn looking messy and eats up unnecessary battery power.